Giant Cobra Gold exercise offers a case study in U.S.-China rivalry

 Competing for influence

-The U.S. Commerce Department is bringing representatives from more than 100 U.S. businesses to a Trade Winds ASEAN forum March 13-15 in Bangkok to schmooze counterparts and others from more than 20 Asian countries, although Beijing has also been actively cultivating local investment opportunities.
+The Commerce Department will bring representatives from more than 100 U.S. businesses to a Trade Winds ASEAN forum Monday through Wednesday in Bangkok to schmooze counterparts and others from more than 20 Asian countries.
+Beijing also has been actively cultivating local investment opportunities.

-More than 4,000 Chinese business leaders from China, plus the Chinese diaspora in other countries, are expected to flock to the 16th World Chinese Entrepreneurs Convention (WCEC) in Bangkok June 24-26, according to the Thai-Chinese Chamber of Commerce.
+More than 4,000 business leaders from China and the Chinese diaspora in other countries are expected to flock to the 16th World Chinese Entrepreneurs Convention (WCEC) in Bangkok from June 24-26, according to the Thai-Chinese Chamber of Commerce.

-China’s great leap forward into Thailand’s telecommunications includes installing high-tech Huawei systems, Beijing-inspired firewalls, and other cyber abilities.
-An October forum in Bangkok by Huawei — a global leader in smartphone production that is largely banned from the U.S. and many of its allies over suspected ties to the ruling Chinese Communist Party — was led by Huawei Chairman Ken Hu and trumpeted the ability of the company’s ultra-fast 5G networks to optimize TikTok and other video streams.
+China’s great leap into Thailand’s telecommunications includes the installation of high-tech Huawei systems, Beijing-inspired firewalls and other cyberspace abilities.
+Huawei Chairman Ken Hu led an October forum in Bangkok that trumpeted the ability of the company’s ultra-fast 5G networks to optimize TikTok and other video streams.
+Huawei is a global leader in smartphone production, but the U.S. and many of its allies largely ban it because of suspected ties to the ruling Chinese Communist Party.

 “We need to work together to fully unleash the power of 5G networks and expand into services like cloud and system integration,” Mr. Hu said.

-In August 2022, the Thai government’s increasingly media-savvy Tourism Authority of Thailand (TAT) inked a “Digital Transformation and Innovation Development for Smart Tourism” memorandum of understanding to partner with the Huawei’s Thailand unit.
+In August, the increasingly media-savvy Tourism Authority of Thailand signed a “Digital Transformation and Innovation Development for Smart Tourism” memorandum of understanding to partner with Huawei’s Thailand unit.

-During a Bangkok visit last year, then-Chinese Foreign Minister Wang Yi said that “China and Thailand are not strangers, but siblings.”
+During a visit to Bangkok last year, then-Chinese Foreign Minister Wang Yi said that “China and Thailand are not strangers, but siblings.”

-That traditional slogan is based on Chinese immigrants, intermarriages, their shared ancestors, plus geographic proximity, economic and cultural links.
+That traditional slogan is based on Chinese immigrants, intermarriages, their shared ancestors, plus geographic proximity and economic and cultural links.

-“I think the people of the two countries will believe in our attempt to develop closer ties,” Mr. Wang said after meeting Prime Minister Prayuth.
+“I think the people of the two countries will believe in our attempt to develop closer ties,” Mr. Wang said after meeting with Mr. Prayuth.

-In August 2022, Chinese and Thai forces conducted the 10-day Falcon Strike exercise, their fourth joint air warfare exercise since 2015.
-But the operation was tiny compared to Cobra Gold, which has become the most visible symbol of U.S. determination to preserve the broader alliance.
+In August, Chinese and Thai forces conducted the 10-day Falcon Strike, their fourth joint air warfare exercise since 2015.
+The operation was tiny compared with Cobra Gold, the most visible symbol of U.S. determination to preserve the broader alliance.

-Since 1982, Cobra Gold has swollen from a bilateral U.S. and Thai maritime drill to its current incarnation that includes land, amphibious and airborne mock warfare including combined arms live-fire, command staff instruction, public relief work and other activities.
-A new Combined Space Forces Coordination Center is making its debut this year, underscoring the rising military importance of outer space in Pentagon planning.
+Since 1982, Cobra Gold has swollen from a bilateral U.S. and Thai maritime drill to its current incarnation, which includes land, amphibious and airborne mock warfare using combined arms live fire, command staff instruction, public relief work and other activities.
+A Combined Space Forces Coordination Center is making its debut this year, underscoring the rising importance of outer space in Pentagon planning.

-Military from Japan, South Korea, Singapore, Indonesia and Malaysia joined the co-hosts as full participants during the two weeks of planning and field exercises.
-Drill partners and observers from 23 other countries bring the total to more than 7,000 personnel on the land, sea, and in the air for warfare and other scenarios, while Brazil, Cambodia, Germany Greece, Kuwait, Laos, Pakistan, Sri Lanka, and Vietnam are present as observers.
+Military from Japan, South Korea, Singapore, Indonesia and Malaysia have joined the co-hosts as full participants during the two weeks of planning and field exercises.
+Drill partners and observers from 23 other countries bring the total to more than 7,000 personnel on the land and sea and in the air for warfare and other scenarios.
+Brazil, Cambodia, Germany, Greece, Kuwait, Laos, Pakistan, Sri Lanka and Vietnam are present as observers.

-Mr. Kasit noted that President George W. Bush designated Thailand as a “major non-NATO ally” in 2003, a designation that has held despite immense political shifts in both countries in the two decades since.
-Cobra Gold, he added, “is still a major event in the U.S.-Thai relationships.”
+Mr. Kasit noted that President George W. Bush designated Thailand as a “major non-NATO ally” in 2003.
+That designation has held despite immense political shifts in both countries over the past two decades.
+Cobra Gold, Mr. Bush added, “is still a major event in the U.S.-Thai relationships.”

 Exercise Cobra Gold’s official 2023 uniform patch displays a drawing of a white American eagle, with a stars-and-stripes breast shield, standing on a tiny Earth’s North Pole.

-A hooded and coiled golden cobra rises from under the South Pole — the head touching southeast Australia.
+A hooded and coiled golden cobra rises from the South Pole with the head touching southeast Australia.